stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

   return ret;
 ```

-The rest of this code follows the standard format for the rest of Stan math's reverse mode that accepts Eigen types as input.
+The rest of this code follows the standard format for the rest of Stan Math's reverse mode that accepts Eigen types as input.
 The `reverse_pass_callback` function accepts a lambda as input and places the lambda in Stan's callback stack to be called later when `grad()` is called by the user.
 Since `arena_matrix` types only store a pointer to memory allocated elsewhere they are copied into the lambda.
 The body of the lambda holds the gradient calculation needed for the reverse mode pass.